Bay windows come in many shapes/sizes. They can be a compact 6 feet wide up to 20 feet or more wide with two angles or many angles.

 There are many types of hardware that are useful on bay windows to create a one piece system that follows the contour of the angles and bends.

-One of my favorite vendors for bay window hardware is Brimar Inc.
+One of my favorite vendors for bay window hardware is

 Below is a photo of a window with blackout drapery installed on a tray ceiling with Brimar Inc hardware ceiling mounted.
 Installing it ceiling mounted allows a very low profile and no light can leak through the top of the rod.